IconoclastLabs/MotionTemplate/README.md

 ## Requirements ##

-* Requires RubyMotion 2.0 (see tags if you are not 2.0)
+* Requires RubyMotion 2.0 (see [Tag for rubymotion 1.x](https://github.com/IconoclastLabs/MotionTemplate/tree/rm1.x) if you are not 2.0 - Not a template just a project)
 * This is a RubyMotion Project with all dependencies listed in [the Gem file](https://github.com/IconoclastLabs/MotionTemplate/blob/master/Gemfile).
 * *iOS 6 or greater is mandatory* If you'd like to use this project for older iOS releases you'll need to remove all autolayout and replace with hardcoded widths/heights/tops/lefts.
 * *imagemagick and ghostscript* Are needed if you plan on using [Motion-Rubberstamp](https://github.com/IconoclastLabs/motion-rubberstamp) to stamp your icons.